-The cost of solicitation of proxies will be borne by the Company.
+The Company will pay all costs, estimated at \$18,000, in the aggregate, of soliciting proxies for the Annual Meeting.
+Computershare Investor Services, LLC, our transfer agent, is assisting the Company in the mailing of the proxies for an approximate fee of \$15,000.
 In addition to solicitation by mail, proxies may be solicited in person, by telephone, telecopy or other means, or by Directors, officers and regular employees of the Company who will not receive additional compensation for such solicitations.
 Proxy cards and materials will also be distributed to beneficial owners of Common Stock through brokers, custodians, nominees and other like parties, and the Company expects to reimburse such parties for their charges and expenses.